Kofysh/Lockpick_RCM/README.md

 ## 🛠️ Building

 1. Install [devkitARM](https://devkitpro.org/).
-2. Run:
+2. Run :
    ```
    make
    ```

-## 🙌 Massive Thanks to CTCaer!
+## 🙌 Massive Thanks to CTCaer !

 This project owes a lot to [Hekate](https://github.com/CTCaer/hekate), and special thanks go to **CTCaer** for his valuable advice, expertise, and humor throughout the development process. 🎉